 The rep said we don’t have a 3-part spec, but what is that?
 So in simple terms, I explained, “it tells me quickly how this fits into the specifications for a project and what about your product needs to be specified.”
 I can avoid reading through all the links and data you just shared and take 30 seconds to figure it out!

-The CSI 3-part specs you share with the design professional are a road map of “how” and “what” to specify about your product or assembly.
-You don’t need to send me a 10+ page spec, only what’s required to specify your company’s products accurately.
+The 3-part specs you share with the design professional are a road map of “how” and “what” to specify about your product or assembly.
+You don’t need to send them a 10+ page spec, only what’s required to specify your company’s products accurately.
 Keep it simple.

-Here are a few things I’ll explore as a specifier:
+Here are a few things architects and specifiers review:

-Making my job easier is always the best step in getting your products specified, and yes, you do need a CSI 3-part spec, so I don’t need to become an expert in specifying your product.
+Making the architects and engineers job easier is always the best step in getting your products specified.
+And yes, you do need a 3-part spec as a building product manufacturer, so I don’t need to become an expert in specifying your product on a deadline.

 SimpleSpecs™ : Simple by design